swalmsley/Causal-Feedbacks-EEB/Vignettes/Vignette-ContinuousTime_github.md

-# Example for Figure 2.
-Reverse causation in simple regression models
+# Method 2.
+Continuous time method for identifying bidirectional effects
 Sam Walmsley, Suchinta Arif, Hal Whitehead

 This example demonstrates how a model specified with ordinary